lwmqn/shepherd/README.md

 <a name="API_MqttShepherd"></a>
 ### new MqttShepherd([name][, settings])
-Create a new instance of the `MqttShepherd` class.
+Create an instance of the `MqttShepherd` class.
 The created instance is a LWMQN Server.

 **Arguments:**